-Moreover, after this offering, holders of our warrants to purchase up to an aggregate of 4,802,319 shares of Common Stock (which includes holders of our warrants issued to investors in the June 2020 Offerings to purchase up to an aggregate of 4,315,000 shares of Common Stock and holders of warrants issued to the investor in the March 2020 Private Placement to purchase up to 227,679 shares of Common Stock) and the holder of 250,000 shares of our Series A Preferred Stock, or their respective transferees, will be entitled to specified rights with respect to the registration of the offer and sale of their respective shares of Common Stock underlying such securities under the Securities Act.
-On July 8, 2020, the Company filed a registration statement on Form S-1 with the SEC to register all of the shares of Common Stock issuable upon exercise of all of the warrants issued to investors in the June 2020 Offerings.
+Moreover, after this offering, holders of our warrants to purchase up to an aggregate of 7,337,199 shares of Common Stock (which includes holders of our warrants issued to investors in the June 2020 Offerings to purchase up to an aggregate of 4,315,000 shares of Common Stock, holders of warrants issued to the investor in the March 2020 Private Placement to purchase up to 227,679 shares of Common Stock and holders of warrants issued to the Selling Stockholders in the February 2020 Private Placement and in connection with the Settlement Agreement to purchase up to 327,437 shares of Common Stock) and the holder of 250,000 shares of our Series A Preferred Stock, or their respective transferees, will be entitled to specified rights with respect to the registration of the offer and sale of their respective shares of Common Stock underlying such securities under the Securities Act.
+On July 8, 2020, the Company filed a registration statement on Form S-1 with the SEC to register all of the shares of Common Stock issuable upon exercise of all of the warrants issued to investors in the June 2020 Offerings, which was declared effective by the SEC on July 22, 2020.
 Registration of the offer and sale of such shares of Common Stock under the Securities Act would result in such shares becoming freely tradable without restriction under the Securities Act immediately upon the effectiveness of the registration.
 We have also registered all shares of Common Stock that we may issue under our LTIP.
 If any such additional shares of Common Stock are sold, or if it is perceived that they will be sold, in the public market, the market price of our Common Stock could decline.